Amit-Aditaya/ezycourse_social_app/README.md

 # EzyCourse Social App

 This app has been created as a task assesment for Appifylab.
-The application is made with CLEAN Architecture along with the BloC state management library and has seperate layers for data, domain and presentation.
+The application is made with CLEAN Architecture along with the BloC state management library.
+I tried my best to showcase the CLEAN Architecture design principals, with the few Api's that I was able to implement.

 ## Setup Instructions